-A trip to the top of Gent's Belfry is a wonderful experience and inexpensive as well.
+A trip to the top of Gent's Belfry is a wonderful experience in Ghent and inexpensive as well.
 The Belfry tower is certainly one of the most impressive in Flanders.

 Belfries, or Belforts, were a medieval town's way of protecting itself and its valuable records, and the bells in the tower announced weddings, attacks, market openings, fires, dawn, and dusk.